South Nation Conservation (SNC) is committed to supporting municipalities, partners and people as the Coronavirus Pandemic unfolds.

 The following public meetings have been postponed with tentatively scheduled new dates:

-- Drinking Water Source Protection Committee Meeting (March 20 -TBD)
+- Drinking Water Source Protection Committee Meeting (March 20)

 Future essential public meetings will be hosted through online platforms.

-SNC’s Meeting Rooms are not available, all community meetings and bookings are cancelled untill May.
+SNC’s Meeting Rooms are not available, all community meetings and bookings are cancelled for 2020.

 The Minister of Environment, Conservation and Parks has directed Conservation Authorities to amend their administrative by-laws to allow for virtual meetings, including teleconference.

-Some Conservation Area trails remain open and maintained for passive recreation, including:
+The following Conservation Area continue to remain open and maintained for passive recreation (walking):

 - Two Creek Forest Conservation Area (Morrisburg)